mendersoftware/integration/extra/README-release_tool.md

 #### Preparing for a release

 1. The first thing you need to do is to verify that the script has knowledge of all the repositories it needs to for a given release.
-Check the `REPOS` variable inside the script, and add or remove repositories as needed.
+Check `COMPONENT_MAPS` variable inside the script, and add or remove repositories as needed.
 Make sure you read the comments above it, since some changes may require additional sections to be changed.

 2. Before you can use the release mode of the tool, one prerequisite is
-   required: All repositories mentioned in the `REPOS` variable inside the script source must be available inside a single directory (having them as symlinks pointing somewhere else is ok).
+   required: All repositories mentioned in `COMPONENT_MAPS` variable inside the script source must be available inside a single directory (having them as symlinks pointing somewhere else is ok).
 The script will ask about the location of this directory before starting.